 All other enquiries: (03) 6231 0044

 Provides face-to-face counselling to adults and children affected by sexual assault in the North and North West of Tasmania.
 They provide a 24/7 support hotline, as well as free counselling, training and education.

 Phone: 1800 697 877.
 Available 24 hours a day, seven days a week.

-Translation services and help for people with disabilities
+Sexual assault hotline translation services & help for people with disabilities

 For callers who require a translating or interpreting service.